 Something was so, so wrong…

-“It is believed that those with amnesia can experience tremendous stress when remembering something.”
+“You know... it is believed that those with amnesia can experience tremendous stress when on the verge of remembering something.”
 She said dutifully, moving to the other side of him.
 He felt her hand touch his back; just behind the root of his neck.
 Even though the coif of chainmail his cape he had was there, he still felt an uncomfortable chill tingle down his spine at her touch.

 “I-Is that so…” He huffed, looking down at the papers.
 “Are… Are these…?”
 He asked.